Skip to main content

 Traditional classroom model

-Upon successful completion of the course, students will be able to identify special needs; suggest various intervention approaches; and implement and evaluate these approaches.
+Upon successful completion of the course, students will be able to: identify special needs, learning styles and behavior; suggest various intervention approaches; implement, assess and evaluate these approaches; use different types of instruction within the classroom; be familiar with the regulations and prepare an IEP.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Education or Special Education (2/11) (4/16 revalidation) (3/21 revalidation).